Capital Gains Tax for Basic-Rate Taxpayers 2026/27

 A second example: more headroom available

 Claire earns £30,000 gross.
-Her taxable income is £17,430 (£30,000 minus £12,570 personal allowance).
-She sells a rental property with a £25,000 taxable gain (after the £3,000 exempt amount).
+Taxable income: £17,430 (£30,000 minus £12,570 personal allowance).
+She sells a rental property with a £25,000 taxable gain after the £3,000 exempt amount.

 Can pension contributions reduce CGT?

-For example, if Tom from the example above made a £5,000 pension contribution, his taxable income would fall to £30,000, leaving £7,700 of basic-rate band — so £7,700 of his gain would be taxed at 18% instead of just £2,700.
-That is an additional saving of £5,000 × (24% − 18%) = £300.
+If Tom from the example above made a £5,000 pension contribution, his taxable income would fall to £30,000, leaving £7,700 of basic-rate band.
+So £7,700 of his gain would be taxed at 18% instead of just £2,700.
+That is an extra saving of £5,000 × (24% − 18%) = £300.

 Am I a basic-rate taxpayer?